Mabul island Borneo Malaysia

 Travel Tips for Borneo

-After spending a day near Kota Kinabalu I booked a bus to go to Sepilok.
-There are a couple of places where you can see and visit the Orangutan.
-I had visited Sumatra and loved Bukit Lawang and the 2 day jungle trip to see the Orangutan.
-So I was curious about them here!
+After this Kota Kinabalu day trip, I had booked a bus to Sepilok.
+There are several places where you can still admire orangutans.
+I had been in the jungle in Sumatra at Bukit Lawang to see them and was very curious to see them here too.

 Travel Tips for Borneo